EffDuBois/Base/Javascript_Base/Scrimba stuff/Score counter/README.md

 # codf04bc6bab21fb7b20093f3

+This is a solo project I did under the scrimba javascript course

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜